When a driver’s negligence causes a car accident and results in someone’s loss, the victim can file a lawsuit to recover their damages.

 Exceptions That Extend the Georgia Statute of Limitations for Auto Accidents

-Georgia will extend the two-year statute of limitations when certain factors exist in your case.
+Georgia will extend the two-year statute of limitations for a car accident when certain factors exist in your case.

 Disability or Incapacity

 Georgia outlines an exception for people who are legally incompetent because of intellectual disability or mental illness when the cause of action accrues.
-The two-year limitations period starts once the disability or mental illness causing their incompetence is over.
+The two-year car accident statute of limitations period starts once the disability or mental illness causing their incompetence is over.

 The two-year period for children who are under eighteen years old when they are involved in a car accident begins from the date of their eighteenth birthday.